mecid/mecid.github.io/_posts/2023-12-12-mastering-mapkit-in-swiftui-camera.md

 }
 ```

-As you can see in the example above, we use the *MKMapRect* type to define the visible bounds of the map.
+As you can see in the example above, we use the *MKMapRect* type to define the visible bounds of the map that user can't leave by using any interaction.

  To create an instance of the *MKMapRect* type, we should call the initializer with *origin* and *size* parameters.
 We can use any instance of the *CLLocationCoordinate2D* type to define an origin point.
 The second parameter must be an instance of the *MKMapSize*, representing the width and height in map points.

 Now, we can use an instance of the *MKMapRect* type to pass into the initializer of the *MapCameraBounds* type to limit our map to a particular rectangle.
 We can also allow users to zoom in or out to a limited amount of meters using *maximumDistance* and *minimumDistance* parameters of the *MapCameraBounds* initializer.